MK8404/Packing-Algorithm/README.md

 ### **README.md**

-# **Supplementary Code for "blabla"**
+# **Supplementary Code for "Dyadic factorization and efficient inversion of sparse positive definite matrices"**

-This repository contains R scripts that serve as a supplement to the article **"blabla"**.
+This repository contains R scripts that serve as a supplement to the article **"Dyadic factorization and efficient inversion of sparse positive definite matrices"**.
 The provided code enables the reproduction of the results presented in the section dedicated to the **packing algorithm**.

 ## **Repository Contents**